 She found herself flushing again, this time out of pure embarrassment.
 “S-sorry.”

-“Don’t be too hard on her,” the bartender said to Jacob, “it’s a third of the price down south.
+“Don’t be too hard on her,” the bartender said to Jacob with a laugh that shook his belly, “it’s a third of the price down south.
 You from Etamara, little one?”

 “Wonder how you guessed that,” she drawled as she sat down.
 “Yes, Tenton.”

 “Well, I think Lambert will cry if I pour you yucca gin-”

 “-but I got Kringwalde black rum on special if you’re down for a rum old fashioned of that.”

 “Tell me what an old fashioned is and I’m down.”

 “Black rum ‘n bitters on ice,” Jacob chimed in.
 She gave the bartender a thumbs up to that, and Jacob ordered himself what sounded like either rum or whiskey.
 She wasn’t really paying attention.
 She was more concerned about how Jacob had actually found her.

 “You must be following me,” Csindra concluded out loud, grimacing at him.
 “I can’t think of any other way you saw me by chance.”

 He shook his head.
 “I’m not following you.
 On purpose, anyway.
 I live in the same building as Rook.”

 Oh – oh dear.
 She probably should have been more concerned for herself, but her first thought was that Rook’s crush was even more painful than she’d realized.
 That poor boy.
 “You’re neighbours?
 On – on purpose, right?”